dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_upgrade_guide.md

 AttributeError: 'ExecutionContext' object has no attribute 'value'
 ```

 This is officially the most difficult change, conceptually.
-We changed the system so that the ExecutionContext passed around to your solids (now RuntimeExecutionContext) is constructed by the system rather than the user.
-The ExecutionContext object the user creates can be thought of as RuntimeExecutionContextParams, although that was excessively verbose.
+We changed the system so that the `ExecutionContext` passed around to your solids (now `RuntimeExecutionContext`) is constructed by the system rather than the user.
+The `ExecutionContext` object the user creates can be thought of as `RuntimeExecutionContextParams`.
+We opted against that name because it was excessively verbose.

 Before: